IDCI-Consulting/AssetLoaderBundle/README.md

 }
 ```

-If you want to activate the listener to load your assets automatically ([more on that later](#loading-your-assets-automatically), add the following in your config.yml file.
+If you want to activate the subscriber to load your assets automatically ([more on that later](#loading-your-assets-automatically), add the following in your config.yml file.

 ```yml
 # app/config/config.yml